spacetelescope/drizzlepac/doc/source/singlevisit.rst

 The SVM processing interprets the input data and verifies what input data can be processed.
 At that point, the code determines what selection criteria apply to the data and uses that to obtain the appropriate parameter settings for the processing steps.
-Applying the selection to select the appropriate parameter file simply requires matching up the key in the JSON file with the selection information.
-Depending on the detector, selection information can take the form of the number of input observations, the date that the observations were taken, the central filter wavelength or the dispersive element type.
+Applying the selection to obtain the appropriate parameter file simply requires matching up the key in the JSON file with the selection information.
+Depending on the detector, selection information can take the form of the number of input observations, the date that the observations were taken, the central filter wavelength, or the dispersive element type.
 For example, a **filter product** would end up using the **filter_basic** criteria, while an 8 exposure ACS/WFC association would end up selecting the **acs_wfc_any_n6** entry.